adamharmansky/seikei/README.md

 # seikei
 toki pona but yes

+## before we begin

+notice the structure of this repository.
+The dictionary is in the form of a sed script, used by the sed editor.
+To convert this script into a readable dictionary with more translations and descriptions, use `./apply.sh` (on linux).
+IF SOMEONE THAT READS THIS USES WINDOWS, I WILL REALLY APPRECIATE IF YOU CONVERT THIS FOR WINDOWS TOO.

-okay so all you professional conlangers are gonna hate me for this essentially, I took the toki pona dictionary and made every word one syllable, plus I added some new consonants and Dipthtongs.
+okay so all you professional conlangers are gonna hate me for this essentially, I took the toki pona dictionary and made every word one syllable, plus I added some new consonants and Diphthongs.
 The goal of this project is to create a language that doesn't require `2.58*10^84` syllables per sentence

 Okay, so it's a little more complicated than what I said: